shash42/Online-University-Database/README.md

 <h2> Conclusion </h2>

 Special thanks to our mentors Jaidev and Mallika for valuable feedback and clearing our doubts throughout the duration of the course.
-We hope you enjoy playing with our project (pls resist the urge to break it, we dont like injections :baby: :cry: ) a little more than what we can say for SQL.
+We hope you enjoy playing with our project (pls resist the urge to break it, we dont like injections :baby: :cry: ) a little more than what we can say for writing all this SQL :stuck_out_tongue: